Dronzillla/flask_pzp_project/specification.md

 Requirements:
 - When user registers an email is sent to user email.
 - When new user registers an email is sent to all admin users emails.
-- Include GDPR pop-up for cookie managment.
+- Include GDPR pop-up for cookie management.
 - Merge Plotly and bootstrap colors.
 - Add comments in tables for invalid ratios values.
 - Map database cashflows categories with user friendly category names.